 Retrain Your Breathing

 Breathing plays a significant role in the development of some of the worst anxiety symptoms, like chest pains and lightheadedness.
 These are the result of hyperventilation.
-Unfortunately anxiety can train your body to breathe inefficiently, causing more hyperventilation.
+Unfortunately, anxiety can train your body to breathe ineffectively, worsening hyperventilation.

 You can retrain your body to breathe better by taking slow, controlled breaths in a comfortable position every day.
 Breathe in through your nose for 5 seconds.
 Hold for 2 seconds.
-Then breathe out like you're whistling for at least 7 seconds.
+Then breathe out like you are whistling for at least 7 seconds.

-Use this strategy if you're feeling the symptoms of hyperventilation, or if you simply want to calm your mind and body.
+Use this strategy if you are feeling the symptoms of hyperventilation, or if you simply want to calm your mind and body.
 Doing this every day may help retrain your body to breathe more efficiently, which can reduce daily anxiety levels.

-You may have heard the term cognitive dissonance before, but if you haven't it's the mind's ability to change the way you think or feel when you have two conflicting ideas or beliefs.
-In other words, your mind doesn't like having two conflicting ideas so it actually changes the way you feel about something in order to compensate.
+You may have heard the term cognitive dissonance before, but if you have not, do not worry.
+Cognitive dissonance is the mind's ability to change the way you think or feel when you have two conflicting ideas or beliefs.
+In other words, your mind does not like having two conflicting ideas, so it actually changes the way you feel about something in order to compensate.

 Studies have shown that behaviors do this as well.
 If you perform a behavior that conflicts with the way you feel, your mind will actually change the way you perceive the outcome.
 You can use this to your advantage.

 Every day from morning until night time, act the way someone without anxiety would act.
-Fake it almost like you're an actor/actress in a play.
-Act as genuine as possible, so that someone meeting you for the first time wouldn't know you have anxiety.
+Fake it almost like you are an actor/actress in a play.
+Act as genuine as possible, so that someone meeting you for the first time would not know you have anxiety.

-This confuses the brain - you have anxiety, yet you are acting like someone that doesn't have anxiety.
-Confusion stresses the mind, so it will start to adapt to the way you're acting - not the way you're feeling.
+This confuses the brain - you have anxiety, yet you are acting like someone that does not have anxiety.
+Confusion stresses the mind, making it adapt to the manner that you are acting - not the way you are feeling.
 Some people find that many of their anxieties seem to decrease as a result of faking it.

 Learn to Control Anxiety Today

 These are just some of the ways that anxiety control really is something within your grasp.
-With the right decisions, you can drastically reduce your overall anxiety levels and ultimately stop your anxiety forever.
+With the right decisions, you can drastically reduce your overall anxiety levels and ultimately control your anxiety.